 Magic Quadrant for Endpoint Protection Platforms

-The endpoint protection platform provides a collection of security utilities to protect PCs and tablets.
+The endpoint protection platform provides a collection of security capabilities to protect PCs, smartphones and tablets.
 Vendors in this market compete on the quality of their protection capabilities, the depth and breadth of features, and the ease of administration.

-This document was revised on 27 March 2013.
+(This document was revised on 14 January 2014.
 The document you are viewing is the corrected version.
-For more information, see the Corrections page on gartner.com.
+For more information, see the Corrections page on gartner.com.)

-The enterprise endpoint protection platform (EPP) market is a composite market primarily made up of collections of products.
+The enterprise endpoint protection platform (EPP) market is a composite that is primarily made up of collections of products.
 These include: